mlrun/demo-llm-tuning/README.md

 > MLRun UI can be viewed in: http://localhost:8060

-If your environment is minimal, or you are in Sagemaker, run mlrun as a process (no UI):
+If your environment is minimal, run mlrun as a process (no UI):

     [conda activate mlrun &&] make mlrun-api